HenryTanRidley/Exoknee/Mechanical/Final/Readme.md

 The final version of exoknee mechanical design.
 Most parts are 3D printed with nylon.
 Screws and springs for brakes are not included.
+The brakes are made with copper.

 The lengths of brake1，2，3 need to be adjusted for best braking effect since there is dimensional uncertainty in 3D-printed parts.